BC TRAFFIC RULES 02

 The first step to acing that test is to have a copy of the Learn to Drive Smart Manual.
 This can be done by downloading online, buying a copy from any ICBC driver licensing office, or downloading an app in the play store or app store.
 For your reference, click this link: https://www.icbc.com/driver-licensing/Documents/driver-full.pdf

-Furthermore, the manual has nine chapters for you to go through, and all chapters are equally as important to each other that you need to cover throughout your study session.
+Furthermore, the manual has nine chapters for you to go through, and all chapters are equally important to each other that you need to cover throughout your study session.
 Therefore, from road signs to safe driving, you should at least review them at equal intervals.

 A great tip to remember technical things easily is to check the bottom corner of each page or chapter.
 There is usually a summary explaining the full content of that particular page.
-Then, highlight or jot down those content in your notebook to remember them.
+Then, highlight or jot down the content in your notebook to remember them.